kavishvachhet/DayScript/j2/README.md

 ---

-*Scholar Bites is a secure, feature-rich backend API for journaling applications.
+*DayScript is a secure, feature-rich backend API for journaling applications.
 Users create personal journal entries tagged with emotional sentiments, receive weekly email digests analyzing their mood patterns, and get greeted with real-time weather data — all behind stateless JWT authentication.*

 </div>